Propaganda and Media Manipulation: The War on Truth

 “Some tell outright lies.
 Some ignore crucial details, such as the context behind police shootings.
 Some downplay the nightly riots as ‘mostly peaceful protests.’
 “Some mischaracterize events with irrelevant details, or excuse or justify the violence.
 Some shift the blame for violence, explicitly naming the political affiliations of some and ignoring the political affiliation of others.
 Some make unsubstantiated assumptions to justify their conclusion.”(G1)

-Junk science “research” papers composed by partisan activists purporting to show that “there is no liberal media bias in which news stories political journalists choose to cover” and that social media companies do not censor conservatives also constitute examples of gaslighting.
+Junk science “research” papers composed by partisan activists purporting to show that “there is no liberal media bias in which news stories political journalists choose to cover” and that social media companies do not censor conservatives exemplify gaslighting.
+MSNBC host Joy Reid has been blasted for “turning the gaslight up to 100” and playing “language games” to propagandize racist Critical Race Theory (CRT) dogma.(G2)

 Distraction and Misdirection